pre-srfi/hyperserver/README.md

   URI.
 That is the strings that are between slashes that is percent decoded.

+- `params` the parsed query string as an association list of symbols and strings.

 - `json` is an object satisfying `eof-object?` when the request has no body, or the scheme object such as returned by SRFI-180 procedure `json-read`.